Join the Movement - Sign the Delay Manifesto 📑

 Automatic Content Filtering and Nudity Blurring for Minors

-One of the more significant improvements to Screen Time is that content filtering in the Safari browser and nudity blurring in iMessage, FaceTime, and photos will be enabled by default for all Apple IDs under age 18!
+One of the more significant improvements to Screen Time coming in iOS 26 is that content filtering in the Safari browser and nudity blurring in iMessage, FaceTime, and photos will be enabled by default for all Apple IDs under age 18!
 Protect Young Eyes, in partnership with The National Center on Sexual Exploitation, has been pressuring Apple through laws and public campaigns to make these changes, which in the past, only applied to children ages 0-12.

 Example of new nudity blocking in FaceTime